evkx/evkx.github.io/content/models/volvo/ex40/EX40_Single_Motor_ER/_index.md

 ## Infotainment

-### Sound system
+### Sound System

 You can choose between two sound systems on the Volvo EX40 Single Motor ER.

-- **High Performance**: This system features eight speakers and delivers a maximum output of 200 watts.
+- **High Performance:**: This system features eight speakers and delivers a maximum output of 200 watts.
-- **Harman Kardon Premium Sound**: This system features 13 speakers and delivers a maximum output of 600 watts.
+- **Harman Kardon Premium Sound:**: This system features 13 speakers and delivers a maximum output of 600 watts.

 Additionally, the model includes 1 USB-C connections as standard.